What is Home Health Care?

 “I have nothing but praise for all the VNAHSR staff who cared for me and will recommend them to my friends and family needing services at home.
 We’re lucky to have this quality of care in our community.
 They are treasures!”

-- Older Americans who have health problems, but who want to maintain their independence in their homes with the support of a professional caregiver.
+- Older Americans who have health problems, yet want to maintain their independence in their homes with the support of a professional caregiver.

 - Patients of all ages who return home after surgery, and need care, supervision or assistance.